carloslodelar/cardano-course/setting-up-a-local-cluster/from-shelly-to-alonzo.md

 Wait for the next epoch transition to see the Allegra hard fork.

-## Mary hard fork
+## The Mary hard fork

-To get to Mary era, upgrade to protocol version 4.0
+To get to the Mary era, upgrade to protocol version 4.0:

 {% tabs %}
 {% tab title="Linux" %}